learn-co-curriculum/phase-4-active-record-validations-readme/README.md

 ### Active Record Validations vs Database Constraints

 Many relational databases, such as SQLite and PostgreSQL, have data validation features that check things like length and data type.
-These validations are typically added via migrations, and depending on the specific validation, they may or may not be reflected in the `schema.rb` file.
+While Active Record validations are added in the model files, these validations are typically added via migrations; depending on the specific validation, they may or may not be reflected in the `schema.rb` file.

 Database constraints and model validations are also functionally different.
 Database constraints will ALWAYS be checked when adding or updating data in the